 A transcript will be added to your video.
 You can access the transcript by selecting the 3 dots under the video and choosing ‘Open transcript’.

 Videos are set as unlisted when initially uploaded to YouTube.
-When you are ready to use the video, make the video public and use the YouTube link given on the 'View video on YouTube' option.
-Use this link to embed the video in the page.
+When you are ready to use the video, make the video public.